snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/api/index.md

 Please note:

-- This example shows deploying from `VALIDATED` to `DEV`.
+- This example demonstrates deployment from `VALIDATED` to `DEV`.
 The method is the same for Production, but you would change the variables where `"source": "DEV"` and `"target": "PROD"`
 - The API enforces a workflow of validating, testing on development and then deploying to production.
 To achieve this you deploy from one environment to another; from (virtual environment) `VALIDATED` to `DEV`, then `DEV` to `PROD`.
 - Only users designated as "admin" in the console have the permissions to promote from `DEV` to `PROD`.
 - There is a sync option that will return the response of the deployment request directly.
 Otherwise you can poll for deployment responses using the deployment ID.